seamus-brady/tallmountain-raku/README.md

 * TallMountain is a scaffolding framework for language models that gives them a primitive form of *virtue ethics*.
 It consistently applies a fixed “code of conduct.”
 * When a user makes a request, TallMountain extracts the implied values, compares them against its own internal norms, and performs a risk assessment.
 If the request aligns, it proceeds; if not, it refuses, ensuring predictable and ethically consistent behavior.
 * The long-term vision is a dependable, trustworthy synthetic individual—more like a guide dog than a human-like AI—useful within narrow, safe boundaries.
+* For a detailed statement of this vision, see [vision.md](vision.md).

 ---